MinnaZhong/ufactory_doc_usermanual/en/support_articles/developer/ufactory-ubiros.md

 #### 1. Set-up Soft Gripper
 Connect to the gripper via Wifi.
-The network name will be the serial number, and the password will be __.
-Navigate to the local network- it will look something like 192.168.4.1.
+The network name will be the serial number, and the password will be the serial number.
+Navigate to the gripper IP Address- it should be 192.168.4.1.
 Select the 'Configure WiFi' button, find your local network, and connect.

 #### 2. Find the Gripper IP Address
-Log in to your Wifi router- the address should look something like 192.168.0.1 or  192.168.1.1 and input the password on the back of your router.
+Log in to your Wifi router.
+The address may be different for each router, but should be something like 192.168.0.1 or  192.168.1.1; input the password on the back of your router.
 Navigate to your devices page and locate the soft robotics gripper by its serial number.
-Under the settings of the gripper, you'll find the IPv4 Address- it should look something like: 192.168.1.xxx.
+Under the settings of the gripper, you'll find the IPv4 Address: 192.168.1.xxx.
 Take note of this address.

 #### 3. Add UbiRos Class to Python SDK
 Add a new folder in the Python SDK and title it Ubiros.
 Add this code to a file titled ubiros_control.py.